 \section{Sampling Procedure}

-Leveraging insights from \cite{albergo2023stochastic} and \cite{gao2023gaussian}, we introduce the following proposition, which first offers an alternative expression for $\mathbf{v}_{\rm{F}}$ in the conditional expectation form.
-Based on such form, it then constructs a quadratic objective function for which $\mathbf{v}_{\rm{F}}$ stands out as the unique minimizer.
+Leveraging insights from \cite{albergo2023stochastic}, we introduce the following proposition, which first offers an alternative expression for $\mathbf{v}_{\rm{F}}$ as a conditional expectation.
+Based on this, it then constructs a quadratic objective function for which $\mathbf{v}_{\rm{F}}$ stands out as the unique minimizer.

 \begin{proposition} For the conditional F\"{o}llmer velocity field $\mathbf{v}_{\rm{F}}$ on $[0, T]$ with $T<1$, the following two assertions are satisfied. \begin{enumerate} \item[{\rm(i)}] $\mathbf{v}_{\rm{F}}$ has a conditional expectation form